Producer. Creative Lead. Director. Pop Culture Anthropologist.

 What People Say I’m Good At

-creative problem solving (especially under pressure)
+creative problem solving (especially when the clock’s ticking)

-Reading the room (and the moment)
+Reading the room (and the moment-plus whoever’s signing off)

 Spotting talent

-Leading with emotional intelligence and calm
+Leading with emotional intelligence and A sense of humor

-collaborating with high-profile talent - without flinching
+collaborating with high-profile humans - without flinching

 ordering the perfect beverage (every. time.)